-- 1.7 Most recently, a representation was made to the Main Issues Report (MIR) 2019 which has been appended to this submission for completeness (Appendix 1). - 1.8 In summary, the site is considered to be suitable and deliverable for mixed-use (including retail) development, as it: - Is sustainable, accessible, and is located in an area of strong market demand; - Will comply with the principles of Scottish Planning Policy (SPP) with regards to promoting sustainable new growth and increasing generosity and flexibility in the housing land supply; - Is effective and free of constraints; and - Is deliverable within 5 years.
+- 1.7 Most recently, a representation was made to the MIR 2019 which has been appended to this submission for completeness (Appendix 1). - 1.8 In summary, the site is considered to be suitable and deliverable for mixed-use development, as it: - Is sustainable, accessible, and is located in an area of strong market demand; - Will comply with the principles of Scottish Planning Policy (SPP) with regards to promoting sustainable new growth and increasing generosity and flexibility in the housing land supply; - Is effective and free of constraints; and - Is deliverable within 5 years.